 A: After the United Nations updated their Millennium Development Goals to the Sustainable Development Goals, I was overwhelmed with excitement to see so many people who believed that peace and development are possible in the world, including the most war-torn countries.
 It is because of this belief that I decided to pursue a SID degree.
 I have always been a positive person, but it is hard to deny how encouraging it is to have so many people with the same goals, thoughts, and ideas fighting for the same belief.

 Q: What part of the Coastal Promise exercise did you find most valuable both for your current studies and future career?

-The negotiations between the Costero government and the Response Specialist team were the most valuable for me.
-There are always two sides to every situation and it is impossible to make accurate assessments without gathering all the information first.
+A: The negotiations between the government and the response specialist team were the most valuable for me.
+There are always two sides to every situation, and it is impossible to make accurate assessments without gathering all the information first.
 These negotiations made it apparent how important it is to listen and absorb information before taking action.
-It seems to me that this is a lesson that goes beyond the coastal promise exercise and transcends into all facets of life.
+It seems to me that this is a lesson that goes beyond the Coastal Promise exercise and transcends into all facets of life.